Assignment Book 2019 - 2020

 CAFETERIA AND RECESS RULES

 - Students will walk on the right side of the hall to the cafeteria and must arrive on time.

-- No food, even if unopened, may be taken out of the cafeteria.
+- No food may be taken out of the cafeteria.

-- Students will be dismissed from their tables when the adult in charge is satisfied that the area (table, chairs and floor) is clean.
+- Students will be dismissed from their tables when the adult in charge dismisses them.

 - Throwing of food is prohibited.
 Students will be responsible for cleaning up any mess that is made.
 Further disciplinary actions will also be taken.

 - Students are to go to designated area during recess.
 Students found in areas off limits will face disciplinary action.

 - Students are not to engage in dangerous behavior and must follow the directions of the adults in charge.

 Assemblies are valuable learning experiences and are provided as part of the school’s educational and cultural program.